jClugstor/SciMLLogging.jl/docs/src/developer_tutorial.md

     end
 end
 ```

-**Key Design Principles:**
-- The type parameter `T` controls whether any logging is enabled or not: `T=true` enables messages, `T=false` disables them
-- Each field represents a category of messages your package can emit
-- Provide sensible defaults that work for most users
-- Use keyword arguments for flexibility

 ## Step 3: Add Convenience Constructors

-Make it easy for users to create verbosity instances:
+Make it easy for users to create verbosity instances.
+Perhaps include a constructor that can take a VerbosityPreset, and use it to set the rest of the fields, and a constructor that takes all keyword arguments:

 ```julia
 # Default enabled verbosity